sinabolouki/fourinarow_analyses/README.md

 2. Create a bargraph of the parameter estimates, see figure in cell 156 in "Parameter tradeoffs and reliability.ipynb"

-Order of parameter estimates: pruning threshold, stopping probability, feature drop rate, lapse rate, active scaling constant, then weights of center, 2-in-a-row connected, 2 unconnected, 3 and 4-in-a-row
+Order of free parameter estimates: 1. pruning threshold, 2. stopping probability, 3. feature drop rate, 4. lapse rate, 5. active scaling constant, 6. then weights of center, 7.
+2-in-a-row connected, 8.
+2 unconnected, 9.
+3 and 10.
+4-in-a-row